solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 A) accept the loss (somewhere around 100 mil/H in material cost) and let them stockpile in your storage, hoping that they become more useful in the future.

 B) Use them in further alchemy recipes.

-[Clown's Blood](https://bdolytics.com/alchemy/market/6353) can be crafted into:
+Clown's Blood can be crafted into:
 - [Elixir of Shock](https://bdolytics.com/alchemy/market/762) - requires cedar sap
 - [EXP Elixir](https://bdolytics.com/alchemy/market/714) - requires pine sap
 - [Elixir of Human Hunt](https://bdolytics.com/alchemy/market/670) - requires maple sap
 - [Oil of Fortitude](https://bdolytics.com/alchemy/market/6603) - requires fruit of nature -> see full recipe chain below

-[Sinner's Blood](https://bdolytics.com/alchemy/market/6354) can be crafted into:
+Sinner's Blood can be crafted into:
 - [Elixir of Demihuman Hunt](https://bdolytics.com/alchemy/market/678) - requires fir sap
 - [Worker's Elixir](https://bdolytics.com/alchemy/market/724) - requires ash sap
 - [Oil of Corruption](https://bdolytics.com/alchemy/market/6604) - requires fruit of the sun -> see full recipe chain below

-As you can see, there is no 'easy' method to offload T2 bloods.
-Pick your poison.
+As you can see, there is no 'easy' way to offload T2 bloods.
 Next to the bottlenecks above, you'll want to keep an eye out for the market volume of these elixirs using <https://bdolytics.com/alchemy/market>.
-Elixirs like demihuman tend to sell well while others have very limited volume.
+Elixirs like demihuman hunt tend to sell well while others have very limited volume.

 ## 3) Gather-heavy methods - "EXP + silver - sanity"